jadielmwangi/Delani-studio/README.md

 ## Live link
 * Click to get my Github link:
 * https://jadielmwangi.github.io/Delani-studio/

+## Behaviour Driven Development (BDD)
+* The web page will require the user to fill in his/her name and enter email address.On submit an alert message will pup up and alerts the user that their message has been received.

 ## Known bags
 * Most of socio media icons do not work but we are working in it.